Sex at birth of person

 Conformity to relevant internationally recognized standards

-The "Conference of European Statisticians Recommendations for the 2020 Censuses of Population and Housing" (2015) recognizes that some countries have started using sex categories in addition to 'male and female'.
-The option of a third category for sex is provided in the classification variant of sex in the Canadian standard.
+The "Conference of European Statisticians Recommendations for the 2020 Censuses of Population and Housing" (2015) recognizes that some countries have started using sex categories in addition to 'male' and 'female'.
+The option of a third category for sex is provided in the classification variant of sex in the present standard.
 The Conference of European Statisticians caution that issues related to data collection and residual disclosure should be considered when using a classification with a third category for sex:

 ISO/IEC 5218:2004 standard ''Information technology - Codes for the representation of human sexes'' specifies a uniform representation of human sexes for the interchange of information.
-It recognizes two sexes (male and female), consistent with the 'Classification of sex' presented in the Canadian standard.
+It recognizes two sexes (male and female), consistent with the 'Classification of sex at birth' presented in the present standard.
 Although the ISO/IEC standard provides numeric codes, it states that these codes do not supplant national standards for codes derived from the names of sexes.

 Relation to previous version